vdresch/my_steamOS_k380_layout/README.md

-# My Steam OS Logitech K380 Macintosh Kayeboard Layout
+# My Steam OS Logitech K380 Macintosh Keyboard Layout
 My keyboard layout for a Logitech K380 keyboard tu work on a steam deck the same way it would work on a macintosh

 The file that should be replaced is located at `/usr/share/X11/xkb/symbols/`.